OrbisWeb3/db-sdk/README.md

     npm install @useorbis/db-sdk

+> [!WARNING]
+> This SDK is a work in progress and is being developed in parallel with the OrbisDB node.\
+> Things will change, however, the core components have been ported over from the Orbis Social SDK and should have a stable-enough interface.\
+> Find any notable or breaking changes in [CHANGELOG.md](/CHANGELOG.md).
+>
 ## Description
 OrbisDB SDK is a client-side complement to OrbisDB - a decentralized database built on top of Ceramic.\
 It inherits the DX of our TS SDK which enables simple user authentication while providing new (more generic) methods to manipulate data.